 When school feels boring or difficult

 We explore a range of common scenarios encountered by children and talk about some of the very best ideas to help deal with them.
 By offering a sympathetic and supportive framework, Happy, Healthy Minds encourages children to open up, explore their feelings and face the dilemmas of growing up armed with emotional intelligence.

 Extracts from the Book:

-If we know we might look stupid, because everyone does at one time or another, it gives us permission to try things where we risk looking stupid which includes all the most interesting situations in life.
+If we know we might look stupid because everyone does at one time or another, it permits us to try things where we risk looking stupid which includes all the most interesting situations in life.
 If you are too concerned about looking sensible, you'll never audition for the school play, paint a crazy picture, or try speaking a foreign language.

 people are currently looking at this product